 Welcome!

-When people think of tattooing, they tend to think of people displaying beautiful art or commemorative designs on their bodies, but for the restorative tattooist it's something different.
-Getting a tattoo is normally a private affair, but to a patient, it can be a family affair.
-I am a different kind of tattoo artist, working with cancer patients to restore color to their Nipple and Areola Complex (NAC) after breast reconstruction surgery.
-Restoring color is only one component, we need to address the scarring as well.
+When people think of tattooing, they usually envision beautiful art or commemorative designs adorning the skin.
+But for a restorative tattooist, it's something different.
+Tattooing becomes a family affair, a deeply personal experience, especially for cancer patients.
+I am a unique kind of tattoo artist, working with cancer patients to restore color to their Nipple and Areola Complex (NAC) after breast reconstruction surgery.
+It's not just about restoring color, shape, and design; it's also about addressing the scarring.
+As a trained technician, I focus on the entire mastectomy canvas.

 Getting a restorative tattoo is a two-stage process.
-During the first session, artists lay a foundation of color.
-Details and more color are added to the tattoo during the second session, which takes place about 45 days later.
-The delay gives the patient’s skin time to heal before the final color is applied.
-During each session, artists use a topical numbing cream in order to eliminate discomfort.
-Tattooing causes some skin inflammation which makes it appear redder than normal for the first few days.
-After about ten days, the inflammation will fade and the tattooed skin will peel slightly.
-Once the peeling skin is gone, the tattoo will take on its final, natural color.
+During the first session, we implant a foundation of color.
+Details and more color are added during the second session, about 45 days later, giving the patient’s skin time to heal.
+We use a topical numbing cream during each session to minimize discomfort.
+Initially, the tattooed skin appears redder than normal due to inflammation, but this fades within a few days.
+After about ten days, the skin peels slightly, revealing the final, natural color of the tattoo.

-This process requires a foundation of knowledge for the technician before we are faced with a patient.
-This online course is designed to help you with the basic fundamentals, it clearly does not replace a hands on class with a qualified instructor.
+This work requires a solid foundation of knowledge for the technician.
+While this online course provides the fundamentals, it doesn’t replace the experience of a hands-on class with a qualified instructor.

 Jeanine